 Food Ingredients is a broad market sector with major product sectors driven by commodity pricing.
 However, within this there are a number of sources of competitive advantage and added value.
 Customer service and logistics can be a significant differentiator while technical support and (in traded products) full traceability is an important element in the customer proposition.

 Real Good Food will focus on its core competencies of dairy and sugar trading as well as chocolate coating, jam, fruit preparations and sauces manufacture and seek to develop added value opportunities on this strong base.
-The acquisition of the sports nutrition brand ISO2 Nutrition (using whey protein), the development of high-quality sauces for manufacturing and retail and of soft fillings for the confectionary manufacturing industry are examples.
-Supply partnerships and distributorships will be a part of developing the portfolio.
+The acquisition of the Sports Nutrition brand ISO2 Nutrition, and, more recently, Brighter Foods, a leading example of value-added snack bars targeted at the health market, are good examples of this.
+R & W Scott meanwhile has invested in capability to supply premium sources for both the manufacturing and retail sectors as well as soft fillings for the confectionary industry.

 Premium Bakery is a growing sector with volume in commodity bakery in decline, alongside growth in value as consumers migrate to higher value premium offerings both in home and increasingly out-of-home.
 Health concerns are relevant but high quality, indulgent and occasional treats still represent a growing opportunity.
 New product development is an important facet of the market with opportunities to deliver healthier yet still indulgent eating products a particular focus.